The Adventures of Kit Carson

 WNBT (TV) and ran for thirty-minutes.
 The show starred Bill Williams in the title role as frontier scout Christopher "Kit" Carson, and Don Diamond co-starred as El Toro, Carson's Mexican companion.

 Though the show may have been inspired by the historic Kit Carson, it is not historically accurate.

-In Omaha, there was a horse drawing competition to promote the show.
-The winner received a real Shetland pony.
-During the shows airtime, it received fair reviews from a variety of publications.
-Many critiques critiqued the direction of the show but generally liked the acting of Bill Williams and Don Diamond.
-However, for a children's show, it was well liked.

 Premise

 The show is set in the Wild West in the late 19th century.
 Carson and El Toro, his Mexican partner, travel around the American West helping people.